storyprotocol/documentation/docs/Story Network (L1)/operating-a-node/node-upgrade.md

 journalctl -u story -f -o cat
 ```

-Note: Cosmovisor will automatically handle the binary switch when the specified block height is reached.
-Ensure your node has enough disk space and is fully synced before the upgrade height.
+Note: Cosmovisor will automatically handle the binary switch once the specified block height is reached.
+Before the upgrade, confirm that your node is fully synced and has enough disk space available.